-Second, the ERA considered common contracted periods and the terms of finance available for grid-scale BESS projects in Australia to evaluate typical investor expectations of the recovery of capital.
-The ERA sought feedback from financial institutions and industry involved with BESS projects on the practicality of financing BESS projects and the terms of finance typically offered.
-The feedback indicated that BESS projects typically enter long term contractual arrangements upwards of 15 years and financial arrangements align with this contractual term.
+The ERA also considered common contracted periods and the terms of finance available for grid-scale BESS projects in Australia to evaluate typical investor expectations for the recovery of capital.
+The ERA sought feedback from financial institutions and industry involved with BESS projects on the practicality of financing BESS projects and the terms of finance typically offered.104 The feedback indicated that BESS projects typically enter long term contractual arrangements upwards of 15 years and financial arrangements align with this contractual term.

-The ERA also reviewed industry feedback provided during the Coordinator's determination of Benchmark Capacity Providers, which assumed an annuity period of 25 years based on the Coordinator's estimate of economic life of the technology.
-In response to the Coordinator's consultation paper, Synergy and Clean Energy Council considered a 25-year life to be too optimistic and provided that the BRCP determination method should align with market participants' expectation of economic life of electricity storage resource.
-While the ERA acknowledges that the Coordinator's assumption of a 25-year period was adopted for the purpose of comparing technologies, the ERA considers a 25-year period is not likely to align with investors' expectation of BESS capital returns and therefore be against the purpose of the BRCP mechanism.
+The ERA also reviewed industry feedback provided during the Coordinator's determination of Benchmark Capacity Providers, which assumed an annuity period of 25 years based on the Coordinator's estimate of the economic life of the technology.^{105,106} In response to the Coordinator's consultation paper, Synergy and the Clean Energy Council considered a 25-year life to be too optimistic and stated that the BRCP determination method should align with market participants' expectation of the economic life of electricity storage resources.107

+While the ERA acknowledges that the Coordinator's assumption of a 25-year period was adopted for the purpose of comparing technologies, the ERA's advice is that a 25-year period does not align with investors' expectations of BESS capital returns and therefore is not the appropriate period for the BRCP determination process.